CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture.md

 title: 3D organotypic intestinal cell cultures
 tags: [tissue culture]
 keywords: organotypic, in vitro assay
-summary: "This is our lab protocol for growing organotypic intestinal cultures using Slow Turning Lateral Vessels (STLV).
-The protocol was adapted from [this JOVE video protocol](https://www.jove.com/video/3367/rotating-cell-culture-systems-for-human-cell-culture-human) and from published work from the laboratory of [Carolyn Coyne](http://www.mmg.pitt.edu/person/carolyn-coyne), particularly [this 2015 mSphere paper](http://msphere.asm.org/content/1/1/e00030-15)"
+summary: "This is our lab protocol for growing organotypic intestinal cultures using Caco-2 cells and the Slow Turning Lateral Vessels (STLV) bioreactor set-up from Synthecon.  "
 sidebar: mydoc_sidebar
 permalink: mydoc_3Dculture.html
 folder: mydoc
 ---

 ## Before starting

+The protocol below adapted from [this JOVE video](https://www.jove.com/video/3367/rotating-cell-culture-systems-for-human-cell-culture-human) and published work from the laboratory of [Carolyn Coyne](http://www.mmg.pitt.edu/person/carolyn-coyne), particularly [this 2015 mSphere paper](http://msphere.asm.org/content/1/1/e00030-15)

 1. Use sterile tissue culture technique throughout all aspects of this protocol.
 2. **Do not use bleach on the STLV machine or parts at any point** Use of bleach may damage the center membrane of the STLV and/or leave residues that affect cell viability.